galbiston/geosparql-jena/README.md

 Therefore, filtering using `FILTER(!sameTerm(?subj, ?obj))` etc. may be needed in some cases.
 The query rewrite functionality can be switched off in the library configuration, see `io.github.galbiston.geosparql_jena.configuration.GeoSPARQLConfig`.

+Each dataset is assigned a Query Rewrite Index to store the results of previous tests.
+There is the potential that relations are tested multiple times in a query (i.e. Feature-Feature, Feature-Geometry, Geometry-Geometry, Geometry-Feature).
+Therefore, it is useful to retain the results for at least a short period of time.

+Iterating through all combinations of spatial relations and _n_ geometry literals in a dataset will produce 27_n_^2 results.
+Control is given on a dataset basis to allow choice in when and how storage of rewrite results is applied, e.g. store all found results on a small dataset but on demand for a large dataset.

+This index can be configured on a global and individual dataset basis for the maximum size and duration until unused items are removed.
+Query rewriting can be switched on independently of the indexes, i.e. query rewriting can be performed but an index is configured to not store the result.

 ### Dataset Conversion
 Methods to convert datasets between serialisations and spatial/coordinate reference systems are available in:
 `io.github.galbiston.geosparql_jena.configuration.GeoSPARQLOperations`